InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - Consent string and vendor list formats v2.md

 ## Global CMP List Specification
 The Global CMP List (GCL) is a JSON format document that lists all CMPs registered with the Transparency and Consent Framework (TCF).
-This file is used by vendors to determine which CMPs are compliant and active within the framework, in order to ascertain whether a given CMP ID found in a consent string or TC String is valid.
+There are separate files for v1.1 and v2 of the framework.
+These files are used by vendors to determine which CMPs are compliant and active within the framework, in order to ascertain whether a given CMP ID found in a consent string or TC String is valid.

-IMPORTANT NOTE: all CMPs that have registered with the TCF are listed in this file.
+IMPORTANT NOTE: all CMPs that have registered with the TCF are listed in these files.
 CMPs that are no longer active for whatever reason, have the `deletedDate` property set.
 Consent strings or TC Strings for CMPs with a `deletedDate` set must be considered invalid after that date/time and must be discarded immediately and not passed downstream.

 ### What is contained in the Global CMP List?
 * A Last Updated Date.